kimwalisch/primecount/doc/Hard-Special-Leaves.md

 primecount also uses [batch counting](#alternative-counting-method) which further reduces the number of count operations by a small amount, so it might be possible to use an even smaller number of counter levels.
-The difficult part, which I have not yet been able to calculate, is the average number of count operations per hard special leaf (and the total number of count operations) in the alternative algorithm.
+The difficult part, which I have not yet been able to figure out, is the average number of count operations per hard special leaf (and the total number of count operations) in the alternative algorithm.
 Please note that for practical purposes, there is no need to use multiple levels of counters, using a single counter array provides the best performance up to at least 10^28.